Poland Withholding Tax on Service Invoices: AP Compliance Guide

 IFT-2R Information Return: By End of March

-A copy of the IFT-2R must also be sent to the foreign recipient.
-This is the document they use to claim foreign tax credits in their home jurisdiction, so accuracy matters beyond your own compliance.
+A copy also goes to the foreign recipient for foreign tax credit support, so accuracy matters beyond your own compliance.

 Invoice Data Extraction